Barrel Aged Hot Sauce - 2019 Now Available!

 Langdon Wood’s 1814 Hotsauce is bottled every August, on the anniversary of the burning of Washington, DC during the War of 1812, and released to the public in early September.

-It’s a limited release of a couple of hundred bottles, so get on the list to be notified when it’s released so you don’t miss out!
+It’s a limited release of a couple of hundred bottles, so get on the list to be notified when it’s released each year so you don’t miss out!